 How Aftercare Can Help

 Studies also show that aftercare is the single greatest tool for preventing a relapse from occurring.
 There was a great article written about the subject of relapse, aftercare, and a how to achieve lifetime sobriety and abstinence.
-Here is the quote from the article in the magazine, “Addiction” that maps it out correctly:
+Here are the bullet points from the article in the magazine, “Addiction” that maps it out perfectly:

 At A Forever Recovery, we offer very helpful and in fact excellent aftercare services.
 We understand that sobriety is not sobriety until a recovering addict has proven that they will be sober for life.
 This approach is helpful, to say the least, and we are happy to offer our very own aftercare program that we tailor-make for all our clients.
-Call us today at our toll-free number for more information.
+Call us today at (866) 749-3610 for more information.